kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 ### When It's True and When It's False

-The previous code only display message if the user hits the target.
-Let's say, if the user does not hit the set target, we want to display `"You missed your target but don't give up and try again."`.
-In this case, we can make use of the **if-else** statement as shown below.
+The previous code only displays a message if the user hits the target.
+Let's say that if the user does not hit the set target, we want to display `"You missed your target but don't give up and try again."` In this case, we can make use of the **if-else** statement as shown below.
 ```python
 if cadence >= target:
   print("You hit your cadence target for the week!
 Well done.")